openvinotoolkit/open_model_zoo/models/intel/face-detection-0106/description/face-detection-0106.md

 ## Use Case and High-Level Description

-Face detector based on ResNet152 as a backbone with a ATSS head for indoor/outdoor scenes shot by a front-facing camera.
+Face detector based on ResNet152 as a backbone with a ATSS head for indoor and outdoor scenes shot by a front-facing camera.

 ## Example